newsnowlabs/runcvm/README.md

       - A tmpfs mounted at `/.runcvm`
    - Add a tmpfs at `/run` in the container only.
    - Map all requested bind mounts from their original mountpoint `<mnt>` to `/vm/<mnt>` (except where `<mnt>` is at or below `/disks`).
-   - Determine a suitable VM launch kernel by looking for one inside the container's image, choosing a stock RUNCVM kernel matching the image, or according to an env var argument.
+   - Determine a suitable VM launch kernel by looking for one inside the container's image, choosing a stock RunCVM kernel matching the image, or according to an env var argument.
       - Add a bind mount to `/vm/lib/modules/<version>` for the kernel's modules
       - Set container env vars `RUNCVM_KERNEL_PATH`, `RUNCVM_KERNEL_INITRAMFS_PATH` and `RUNCVM_KERNEL_ROOT`
    - Add device mounts for `/dev/kvm` and `/dev/net/tun`.